 The type of meat used is important when making bak kwa.
 Choosing meat which contains a good amount of fats would enhance the flavours during the cooking process.
-I prefer choosing the pork shoulder/butt to mince.
-However, if it is minced meat, opt for those which has about 20% fat.
+I prefer mincing the pork shoulder/butt.
+However, if minced meat is used, opt for those which has about 20% fat.

 Additionally, the smoky taste of bak kwa is the key to its deliciousness.
-It is best prepared on a charcoal grill.
+It is best prepared over a charcoal grill.
 If you do not have one, using an oven as shown in the video is also possible albeit the smoky aroma may not be present.
-This would not in any way lessen the deliciousness of the bak kwa.
+However, this would not in any way lessen the deliciousness of the bak kwa.

-While bak kwa is known to be made with pork, it can certainly be made using beef or even chicken.
+While bak kwa is known to be made with pork, beef or even chicken may certainly be used too.
 Simply replace pork with the meat of your choice.
-If you want to prepare minced chicken, choose chicken thighs if you prefer the meat to be more succulent.
+If you want to prepare chicken bak kwa, choose chicken thighs for more succulent meat.

 Fermented red tofu is meant to add colour and flavour to bak kwa.
 Some may find the taste too strong for their liking.
 Therefore, use only half of the recommended amount.

 At the end of the cooking process, honey-water mixture is brushed on to the bak kwa for the final touch.
 Honey is recommended as it's easy to spread and for its natural sweetness.
 Just do choose the classic honey (e.g. Acacia or Clover) as other types of honey may have strong flavours.

 Bak kwa is best consumed within 3 days for its freshness.
 It should not be kept for more than 7 days and must be stored in an airtight container before being refrigerated.
 Before consuming, either steam it for 10 minutes, microwave at very low heat for 2 minutes or pan fry over low heat for 5 minutes.